sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A suite of tools for typesetting algorithms in pseudo-code
+Short desc    : A suite of tools for typesetting algorithms in pseudo-code
 URL          : http://tug.org/texlive/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Consists of two environments: algorithm and algorithmic.
+Descript     : Consists of two environments: algorithm and algorithmic.
 The
              : algorithm package defines a floating algorithm environment
              : designed to work with the algorithmic style.
 Within an
              : algorithmic environment a number of commands for typesetting